amanchadha/amanchadha/README.md

 ### Bio

-🧠 I currently head a [Generative AI](https://aws.amazon.com/generative-ai/innovation-center/) [R&D](https://press.aboutamazon.com/2023/6/aws-announces-generative-ai-innovation-center) team for [Amazon AWS](https://aws.amazon.com/).
+🧠 I currently head a [Generative AI](https://aws.amazon.com/generative-ai/innovation-center/) [R&D](https://press.aboutamazon.com/2023/6/aws-announces-generative-ai-innovation-center) team of Scientists and Managers for [Amazon AWS](https://aws.amazon.com/).
 Previously, I led AI for [Speaker Understanding and Personalization](https://www.cnet.com/home/smart-home/hidden-alexa-commands-thatll-tailor-your-whole-echo-experience/) at [Amazon Alexa](https://www.amazon.science/tag/alexa).

 ⌛️ Prior to Amazon, I was part of the [Machine Intelligence Neural Design (MIND)](https://www.apple.com/careers/us/machine-learning-and-ai.html) team at [Apple](https://www.apple.com/), where I specialized in designing AI models for a wide range of applications including Natural Language Processing, Speech Recognition, and Computer Vision.
 Prior to that, I was one of the early architects of [Apple's M1 chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/), which involved developing models for estimating performance of future Macs years in advance.
 Before Apple, I spent a couple of years at [Nvidia](https://www.nvidia.com) and [Qualcomm](https://www.qualcomm.com) working on GPUs and ML Accelerators.
 I am a recipient of the [EB-1](https://www.uscis.gov/working-in-the-united-states/permanent-workers/employment-based-immigration-first-preference-eb-1) "[Einstein Visa](https://economictimes.indiatimes.com/nri/migrate/do-you-qualify-for-an-einstein-green-card/articleshow/82768200.cms)" (conferred by the US Government for extraordinary ability and acclaim in a specialized field).